oppia/oppia-web-developer-docs/Tutorial-Learn-how-to-make-a-backend-change-that-has-an-impact-on-server-data.md

 2. Simulate truncation logic for these records without saving the changes.
 3. Provide a detailed report of all affected records, ensuring we are confident in the data to be modified before running the actual migration job.

-#### **Thought Process for the Audit Job**
+#### Key Considerations for Designing an Audit Job

-1. **Simulating Logic**: The audit job must simulate the exact same steps as the main Beam job to ensure consistency in logic and results.
+1. **Simulating Logic**: The audit job should closely mimic the steps performed by the main Beam job.
+This includes applying the same transformations, filters, and checks to ensure that the audit results align with what the main job is designed to process.
+The goal is to identify potential issues or discrepancies without altering the data.
-2. **Read-Only Operations**: Unlike the main job, an audit job should not persist any changes to the datastore.
-This avoids unintended side effects during testing.
+2. **Read-Only Operations**: Audit jobs should operate in a non-destructive manner, meaning they only read from the datastore without making any changes.
+This ensures that the audit process does not interfere with the existing data or workflows, and it provides a safe environment for validation.
-3. **Detailed Reporting**: The job should generate a detailed report or log indicating the records that require updates.
-This transparency helps validate the scope and correctness of the job.
+3. **Detailed Reporting**: The audit job should produce a comprehensive report or log that highlights records requiring updates or further inspection.
+This report could include the number of affected records, specific data anomalies, or a summary of records that don’t meet the expected criteria.
+This helps developers and reviewers validate the correctness and scope of the job.
 4. **Reusable Patterns**: Follow established patterns and conventions for audit jobs in the Oppia codebase.
+Adhering to existing patterns and conventions helps reduce development time, ensures compatibility with other components, and makes the code more maintainable and adaptable for future needs.

 > [!IMPORTANT]
-> Practice 9: Based on the above explanation and thought process.
-Can you write down the Audit Job for our use case.
+> **Practice 9**: Based on the explanation above, can you write an Audit Job for our use case?
+Think about how you can simulate the truncation logic while ensuring the job remains read-only and produces detailed reports.

 The `AuditTruncateUserBioJob` is implemented alongside the main Beam job in the `user_bio_truncation_jobs.py` file.
 Here’s how it can be implemented: